Litianyu141/Gen-FVGN-steady/README.md

-# Generative Finite Volume Graph Network (Gen-FVGN)
+# Learning to Solve PDEs with Finite Volume-Informed Neural Networks in a Data-Free Approach
 Partial differential equations (PDEs) play a crucial role in scientific computing.
 Recent advancements in deep learning have led to the development of both data-driven and and Physics-Informed Neural Networks (PINNs) for efficiently solving PDEs, though challenges remain in data acquisition and generalization for both approaches.
 This paper presents a computational framework that combines the Finite Volume Method (FVM) with Graph Neural Networks (GNNs) to construct the PDE-loss, enabling direct parametric PDE solving during training without the need for precomputed data.